Tetris973/mono-next-nest-template/docs-website/docs/testing.md

 ---
-description: This guide provides detailed information about how to run tests for the project.
-sidebar_position: 4
+description: Guide for running tests and setting up the testing environment
 ---

-# Run Tests
+# Testing

 This document provides detailed information about how to run tests for the project.